Becoming a Filmmaker Isn’t About Gear

 Then you need to start creating your own shot sequences.
 Think of a scene in terms of how you can show the story, the emotions, the context, and create tension.
 Think beyond whether shots will be cuttable.

-That’s not visual storytelling that’s theatre which has been filmed and put on a television.
+That’s not visual storytelling that’s theatre that has been filmed and put on television.
 Truly most sitcoms would work just as well as theatrical productions as they do television.
 People sitting on a couch or in the kitchen bustling about while unravelling some drama or comedic situation…that’s theatre.